-The department does not issue timely warnings for the listed crimes if:
+The university does not issue timely warnings for the listed crimes if:

 - 1. The subject(s) have been apprehended and/or the threat of imminent danger for members of the SBU community has been mitigated. - 2.
-If a report was not filed with the department of safety and security or if the department of safety and security was not notified of the crime in a manner that would allow the department to post a "timely" warning for the community.
-A general guideline will include a report that is filed more than five days after the date of the alleged incident may not allow the department of safety and security to post a "timely" warning to the community.
+If a report was not filed with the university or if the university was not notified of the crime in a manner that would allow the university to post a "timely" warning for the community.
+A general guideline will include a report that is filed more than five days after the date of the alleged incident may not allow the university to post a "timely" warning to the community.
 This type of situation will be evaluated on a case by case basis.